 The Culinary Travel Guide,

 an online magazine for women looking to explore and find adventure through travel, food and drinks.

-I grew up in a strictly Portuguese home where fish stew with eyeballs and stuffing morcela, and alcatra and was pretty commonplace.
+I grew up in a strictly Portuguese home where fish stew with eyeballs, and stuffing morcela, and eating alcatra was pretty commonplace.

 In case you don’t know what Morcela is, it’s Portuguese blood sausage.
 And this is me (and my cousin Margarida) stuffing it before we actually knew what it was.

 When I hit my mid-teen years, I was all about “Americanized” food like burgers and Taco Bell.

 In college, while everyone else was complaining about the cafeteria food, I was loving just being IN the cafeteria.
 Not only did I get food that I liked, I quickly learned that the cafeteria (along with the on-campus cafe) was where people hung out.
 Both places were hubs of laughter and conversation.
 It wasn’t a coincidence that both places serve food and drink.
-Conversation, gathering, friendships happen around food and drink.
+Conversation, gathering, and friendships happen around food and drink.

 Fast forward to now.
 My family loves a variety of food.
 My 14 and 10-year-old daughters love sushi, Thai, Mexican, Vietnamese.
 We aren’t a chicken-sticks and mac-and-cheese sort of family (although I love a good old mac and cheese and pub-style food, too!).